Astrophysical Tests of Dark Matter Self-Interactions: Physical Effects in Galaxies and Clusters

 However, satellites orbiting in \emph{cored} DM halos do not experience dynamical friction.
 Instead, satellites or central galaxies trapped in the core experience (nearly) undamped oscillatory motion about the center of the halo.
 This unusual effect was first revealed to explain the existence of globular clusters in the MW dwarf spheroidal galaxy Fornax, which should have sunk and dissolved if Fornax inhabited a cuspy DM halo \cite{read2006,Goerdt:2008pw}.
 Ref. \cite{read2006} showed that this effect could be explained in the context of Interpretation \#3.
 The gravitational potential of a cored halo is identical to a harmonic oscillator in the core; there is only one natural frequency for particle orbits.
-Therefore, the satellite does not sweep through a series of particle resonances, like the cusped halo case; there is only one resonance.
-The resonance model of dynamical friction thus breaks down.
-This effect can also be explained in terms of Interpretations 1 \& 2 of dynamical friction.
+Therefore, the satellite does not sweep through a series of particle resonances, like the cusped halo case; there is only one resonance. {The resonance model of dynamical friction thus predicts no energy loss through multiple particle resonances.} This effect can also be explained in terms of Interpretations \#1 \& \#2 of dynamical friction.
 The authors of Ref. \cite{petts2015,petts2016} showed that there are few particles in the cores that are slower than a satellite on a circular orbit, owing to the isothermal nature of the particle velocity distribution.

 Ref. \cite{Kim:2016ujt} found that mergers between halos can trigger the oscillation of galaxies in the cores of SIDM halos.
 The effect is especially noticeable on cluster scales because of the potentially large core sizes, and especially for the brightest cluster galaxies (BCGs).
 Figure \ref{fig:BCG-offset-kim} from \cite{Kim:2016ujt} demonstrates this effect, the BCGs of the individual clusters in a merging system do not sink to the center but instead oscillate about it.
 Thus, the sloshing of galaxies in halo cores is potentially a smoking gun of cored DM halos.
-So far, this effect has only been studied in the context of equal-mass mergers, and in dissipationless simulations.
-Further work is required to determine if the BCG sloshing is a generic prediction of SIDM for less extreme mergers.
+In \cite{Kim:2016ujt} this effect was primarily studied in the context of equal-mass mergers, and in dissipationless simulations, DM-only simulations.
+We discuss further work that require to determine if the BCG sloshing is a generic prediction of SIDM for less extreme mergers. {In principle such effects can also \red{be present} in CDM halos, that maybe cored due to baryonic feedback processes, we discuss further analysis and observational implications in Section \ref{sec:BCG}.}

-\subsection{Enhanced Gravitational Tidal Stripping of Cored Subhalos}
+\subsection{Enhanced gravitational tidal stripping of cored subhalos}

 One of the original motivations for SIDM was the removal of subhalos through the process of evaporation \cite{Spergel:1999mh}, in order to solve what at the time was a pressing ``missing satellite problem" \cite{Klypin:1999uc,Moore:1999nt}.
 Although neither the original problem---the missing satellite problem is no longer a problem \cite{Drlica-Wagner:2015ufc,Jethwa:2016gra,Kim:2017iwr,Nadler2021DM}, and in fact, there may be a ``too many satellites" problem in the MW \cite{Kim:2017iwr,Kim2021}---nor the physical mechanism---evaporation---are primary drivers for contemporary subhalo evolution considerations outside core-collapse scenarios \cite{Dooley:2016ajo,Zeng:2021ldo}, it is useful to consider evaporation as a launch point to a more general and observationally relevant discussion of subhalo evolution.